-2 UPDATES TO THE 2020/21 CODE OF PRACTICE ON LOCAL AUTHORITY ACCOUNTING
+2 UPDATES TO THE 2021/22 CODE OF PRACTICE ON LOCAL AUTHORITY ACCOUNTING

-- 2.1 Officers have assessed the accounting policies that are deemed necessary to explain clearly and underpin the accounting treatment of transactions within the Council's Statement of Accounts for 2020/21.
-In undertaking this assessment a review of all accounting policies previously agreed has been undertaken to check their relevance, clarity, legislative compliance and that they are in accordance with the latest version of 'the Code' and IFRS requirements. - 2.2 There are no changes to the Code of Practice on Local Authority Accounting which require changes to the Council's Accounting Policies for 2020/21.
+- 2.1 Officers have assessed the accounting policies that are deemed necessary to explain clearly and underpin the accounting treatment of transactions within the Council's Statement of Accounts for 2021/22.
+In undertaking this assessment a review of all accounting policies previously agreed has been undertaken to check their relevance, clarity, legislative compliance and that they are in accordance with the latest version of 'the Code' and IFRS requirements. - 2.2 There are no changes to the Code of Practice on Local Authority Accounting which require changes to the Council's Accounting Policies for 2021/22.

-3 COVID FUNDING 2020/21
+3 COVID FUNDING 2021/22

-3.1 During 2020/21 the Council has received a number of new COVID grant funding streams.
+3.1 During 2021/22 the Council has continued to receive a number of new COVID grant funding streams.
 Each of these grants has different terms and conditions attached to it, and the accounting treatment will be determined by the restrictions placed on the funding.
-An exercise will be undertaken during March 2021 to review and confirm the correct accounting treatment for these different funding streams.
+An exercise will be undertaken during March 2022 to review and confirm the correct accounting treatment for these different funding streams.